MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 For Cisco DNA positoning the MapsIndoors SDK offers all the required building blocks to get it up and running - so no external dependencies are needed.

 The Position Provider implementation exists at the customer application level, and needs to implement the PositionProvider interface from the MapsIndoors SDK.
-The MapsIndoors SDK can then utilize the positioning results yielded from the given Position Provider, by setting the Position Provider with MapControl.setPositionProvider(PositionProvider).
+The MapsIndoors SDK can then utilize the positioning results yielded from the given Position Provider, by setting the Position Provider with `MapControl.setPositionProvider(PositionProvider)`.

 ### Floor Mapping

-The Position Provider should align with the MapsIndoors floor index convention (floors are indexed as 0, 10, 20, 30, etc. corresponding to ground floor, 1st floor, 2nd floor, 3rd floor, etc., where negative floors indices are allowed, as e.g. -10).
-It is therefore up to the position provider class to convert any given floor indexing from the positioning source to that of MapsIndoors.
+The Position Provider should align with the MapsIndoors Floor index convention (floors are indexed as 0, 10, 20, 30, etc. corresponding to ground floor, 1st floor, 2nd floor, 3rd floor, etc., where negative floors indices are allowed, as e.g. -10).
+It is therefore up to the Position Provider class to convert any given Floor indexing from the positioning source to that of MapsIndoors.
-For a typical Position Provider this mapping from whatever indexing is derived from the positioning, needs to be mapped to the Mapsindoors floor format.
+For a typical Position Provider this mapping from whatever indexing is derived from the positioning, needs to be mapped to the MapsIndoors Floor format.
 However, as the MapsIndoors backend is closely integrated with the CiscoDNA platform, the MapsIndoors backend handles this floor mapping conversion.
-From an application perspective no floor mapping implementation is required when integrating CiscoDNA positioning through the MapsIndoors platform.
+From an application perspective no Floor mapping implementation is required when integrating CiscoDNA positioning through the MapsIndoors platform.

 ### Implementing Cisco DNA

-This Guide requires you to already have an activity that shows a MapsIndoors map and a Cisco DNA network with positioning active.
+This Guide requires you to already have an activity that shows a MapsIndoors Map and a Cisco DNA network with positioning active.

 We start by implementing a Positioning Provider service.
 This service is so that in the future you can have mulitple positioning solutions running in the same application and have the code stored in one location.
 For now just create a simple class with a constructor that receives an activity and a MapControl object.